Smarp/java-style-guide/index.md

 ## Naming several time used data dictionary objects inside business layers

-Use the whole name of the object
+Use the whole name of the object and append it with usage purpose.

 ```diff
 + Preferred: Short, concise and descriptive